 - i.
 The applicant can demonstrate that any significant adverse impacts to the local landscape and environment are avoided and where necessary, mitigated.
 Applicants should use Cornwall Council's Supplementary Planning Document on Renewable Energy Annexes 1 & 3 and the landscape descriptions contained within CA05 and CA06 (Cornwall Landscape Character Study 2007) to inform their impact assessments.
 This assessment should include the potential for cumulative impacts in association with existing and approved solar PV developments. - ii.
 They do not adversely affect residential amenity through noise generation, or overbearing visual impact; or have adverse impacts on highways and public rights of way. - iii.
-If they are within or bordering the AONB and the undeveloped coast, their size complies with the Band A (<1 ha) defined in Annex 1 of Cornwall Council's Renewable Energy Supplementary Planning Document; and do not affect the AONB or its setting; and where the benefits of renewable energy is proven to outweigh the landscape and environmental impacts on these areas of high landscape value. - iv.
 In the case of solar array proposals, regard is had to other uses of the land.
-In particular, demonstrating how land beneath/surrounding the panels will be managed; and how they have avoided land with high potential for agriculture (Best and Most Versatile Land) In accordance with the NPPF and the 25 March 2015 Written Ministerial Statement which states the use of any BMV land for solar PV arrays should not be permitted unless there is compelling evidence that there are no suitable alternatives. - v.
-Proposals for solar PV development will not be permitted where they, together with existing and approved solar PV, would lead to a concentration of solar PV on a scale which would significantly change the character of the wider landscape in accordance with Annex 3 of the Cornwall Renewable Energy SPD - vi.
+In particular, demonstrating how land beneath/surrounding the panels will be managed; and how they have avoided land with high potential for agriculture (Best and Most Versatile Land) In accordance with the NPPF and the 25 March 2015 Written Ministerial Statement which states the use of any BMV land for solar PV arrays should not be permitted unless there is compelling evidence that there are no suitable alternatives. - iv.
+Proposals for solar PV development will not be permitted where they, together with existing and approved solar PV, would lead to a concentration of solar PV on a scale which would significantly change the character of the wider landscape in accordance with Annex 3 of the Cornwall Renewable Energy SPD - v.
 Once any development that is permitted on agricultural land reaches the end of its operational life it must be removed and the site remediated to its previous quality for future agricultural activity.

-10. Glossary & Abbreviations
+9. Glossary & Abbreviations